 This tool is 100% secure and will update and download the right driver version for your device.
 Nonetheless, it will avoid PC damage from updating the wrong version and compromising your entire system.

 5. Check for overheating issues

 A very common issue preventing you from using your NVIDIA graphics card is overheating.
 If you use overclocking software, temporarily disable it to check if this solves the problem.
 Keep in mind that overclocking tools force your hardware to run at peak performance which puts a strain on your GPU and CPU.

 You can also get a cooler and clean your computer from dust specks.

-In the end, this is just a driver issue, and just like most of driver issues it should be fixed soon with latest version of Nvidia drivers or with latest Windows 10 patch.
+In the end, this is just a driver issue, and just like most driver issues, it should be fixed soon with the latest version of Nvidia drivers or with the latest Windows 10 patch.